-How could they provide this level of service?
-They were skilled customer service agents.
+How could they provide this excellent customer service?
+Their skills were honed.
 The spa had enough employees and they had trained them very well.
 But they hit it out of the park when they didn’t inconvenience me; they convenienced me at Logan’s own inconvenience.

 3 Keys To A Good Customer Experience

 1) Anticipate.
-If you stop and really look at your customer’s experience from the time they arrive in your parking lot to the time they depart to see where their frustrations are, you can fix them.
-If parking is a problem for your events, instead of throwing up your hands and saying, “Nothing we can do – no more space,” find the money to hire someone to manage the process and greet people so they don’t get upset.
+If you stop and really look at your customer’s journey from the time they arrive in your parking lot to the time they depart to see where their frustrations are, you can fix them.
+If parking is a problem for your events, instead of throwing up your hands and saying, “Nothing we can do – no more space,” find the money to hire someone to manage the process and greet people so they start off with a positive experience.

 2)Full stop.
 When something goes wrong – a missed order, a surly employee, a delivery delayed - everything has to stop to fix it.
 That takes training on how you talk to the customer.
 Think like them.
 What would I want to hear when such a thing happens?
 Maybe you can’t fix it, but you can’t avoid it.
 Get out in front of whatever it is and tell exactly how you’ll help.
 In United’s case, they just apologized for missed connections by saying, “Don’t worry, you’ll be booked on the next available flight.”
 That did nothing for the 12 guys planning a golf game that afternoon in Houston.
 It did even less for me.

 3)Pay the money.
 Stores that were built to have six front-facing sales reps simply don’t run well on two.
 Scheduling apps can only do so much.
 When the fitting rooms get messy and the trash cans overflow, when the lines to the register and the wait to try on shoes gets too long, customers get testy.
 When your customers are thinking, How can this happen to me? it means you thought your customers wouldn't notice.
 I’m telling you you’re wrong.